snipkit/octotask/docs/docs/FAQ.md

 ??? question "How do I contribute to octotask?"
 Check out our [Contribution Guide](CONTRIBUTING.md) for more details on how to get involved!

+??? question "What are the future plans for octotask?" updates.
+ New features and improvements are on the way!

-??? question "Why are there so many open issues/pull requests?" octotask began as a small showcase project on @ColeMedin's YouTube channel to explore editing open-source projects with local LLMs.
+??? question "Why are there so many open issues/pull requests?" octotask began as a small showcase project on @octotsk explore editing open-source projects with local LLMs.
 However, it quickly grew into a massive community effort!

     We're forming a team of maintainers to manage demand and streamline issue resolution.
 The maintainers are rockstars, and we're also exploring partnerships to help the project thrive.